kjessup/CENGN-Perfect/README.md

 Once a framework/test combination's data was imported into and re-exported out of Postgres, it was fed into gnuplot.
 Gnuplot would then spit out a pdf containing three charts.
 These charts show:

-* Requests per second over time, including load level, and overall average requests per sec.
+* Requests per second over time, including load level, and overall average requests per second.
 * CPU utilization over time, including load level.
 * Request elapsed time by 25/50/75/95-th percentile over time, including load level, and request errors, if any.